chericito/mobohubb-docs/docs/CONFIGURATION/scan-points/index.md

 title: Scan Points
 excerpt: >-
-  A comprehensive guide to setting up, managing, and organizing scan points (QR codes or NFC tags) in Mobohubb.
+  A comprehensive guide to setting up, managing, and organizing scan points (QR codes or NFC tags) in mobohubb.
 Learn how to add, edit, delete, import, and export scan points to streamline your on-site operations.
 deprecated: false
 hidden: false